mfebrizio/DATS-6101-group-6/README.md

 # DATS-6101-group-6

-# Every Member should provide their contact number so that we can make whatsapp group as well.
+# Every Member should provide their contact number so that we can make whatsapp group as well. - Shumel
 =======

 Github repository for group 6 of Professor Edwin Lo's Spring 2022 DATS 6101 course.